saurabhzingade/Basic-Pytorch/README.md

 # Basic-Pytorch

 This contains the implementaion of the basic pytorch Opertaions.
-This include the basic datasets such as MNIST dataset
+The mnist_pytorch file contains the way of how to create a basic Neural Network model using Pytorch.